-- Contain an existing dwelling; - Are located outside of a designated settlement; - Are greater than 1.0 ha (2.5 acres) in area; and, - Are zoned for residential, commercial, industrial or institutional use,
+- contain an existing dwelling; - are located outside of a designated settlement; - are greater than 1.0 ha (2.47 acres) in area; and - are zoned for residential, commercial, industrial or institutional use.

-Where such existing parcels are proposed to be used for a primary agricultural use permitted in Section 3.1.4.1, the development of farm buildings or structures or the keeping of livestock or poultry may be permitted, if the following criteria are satisfied:
+Where such existing parcels are proposed to be used for a primary agricultural use permitted in Section 3.1.4.1, the development of farm buildings or structures or the keeping of livestock or poultry may be permitted if they satisfy the following criteria:

-Existing or proposed individual on-site water services and individual on-site sewage services are demonstrated to be adequate to serve the proposed agricultural use and any accessory residential use to the satisfaction of the County, and shall be in accordance with the requirements of the County, including the applicable policies of Sections 3.2.7.2, Water Quality and Quantity and 5.5, County Servicing Policy.
+Existing or proposed individual on-site water supply and individual on-site sewage services are demonstrated to be adequate or will be made adequate to serve the proposed agricultural use and any accessory residential use to the satisfaction of the County, and shall be in accordance with the requirements of the County including the applicable policies of Sections 3.2.7.2, Water Quality and Quantity and 5.5, County Servicing Policy.

-NUTRIENT MANAGEMENT AND MDS II Proposals to create new livestock or poultry farms will be evaluated to determine their compatibility with neighboring land uses.
-Proposals involving the construction of new livestock buildings or structures shall comply with the policies of Section 3.1.4.2.1.
+NUTRIENT MANAGEMENT AND MINIMUM DISTANCE SEPARATION FORMULA II Proposals to create new livestock or poultry farms will be evaluated to determine their compatibility with neighboring land uses.
+Proposals involving the construction of new farm buildings or structures shall comply with the policies of Section 3.1.4.2.1